 Aside from contributing to an employer-sponsored retirement savings plan if available, you should also consider opening a private retirement account to build your nest egg.
 Popular tax-advantaged accounts outside of employer-sponsored plans are the Roth IRA and the traditional IRA.
 With a Roth IRA, you contribute after-tax money.
 However, after age 59 ½ account withdrawals—and gains—are tax-free.
 In contrast, with a traditional IRA, you contribute pre-tax money, but you're on the hook for income taxes when you withdraw the funds.

-If you’re choosing between a traditional and a Roth IRA, consider your tax bracket and future earnings potential.
-Individuals earning more than $71,000 (or $118,000 for married couples filing jointly) are ineligible for traditional IRA contributions.
-Higher income earners may want to consider a Roth IRA, although there are regulations for Roth eligibility as well regarding earned income for single and married couples filing jointly (a cap of $132,000 for single and $194,000 for a married couple).
-With a Roth IRA, you forgo an upfront tax deduction, but your gains will be tax-free beginning at age 59 ½.
+If you're choosing between a traditional and a Roth IRA, consider your tax bracket and future earnings potential.
+Traditional IRAs don't technically have income restrictions, but if the income of individuals or married couples are above certain thresholds (which depend on workplace plans), the contributions don't qualify for a tax deduction.
+Certain income earners may also want to consider the regulations for Roth eligibility (an income cap of $124,000 for single and $196,000 for a married couple); with a Roth IRA, you forgo an upfront tax deduction, but your gains will be tax-free beginning at age 59 ½.
 If you expect your earning potential to grow over time (and therefore your tax bracket), a Roth IRA may be the way to go.

 Anyone can open a Roth IRA account and anyone under 70 ½ can open a traditional IRA through a bank, mutual fund company, or brokerage firm.
 IRAs offer a wide variety of investment choices, such as bonds, stocks and mutual funds.
 You may also want to consider special IRAs, including the Simple IRA or the SEP IRA, which are for small business employees and the self-employed, respectively.

 Invest Your Savings